eduardlio/blockify/readme.md

 This is an experimental project to see if i can figure out how extensions work in browsers, in this case firefox.
 BGS stands for Background Script and CS stands for Content Scripts.
 These two are components of the extension ecosystem and work together to form part of an extension.

-# Install
+# Installation

+## Install as a Temporary Addon

 1. Clone the repository
 2. In Firefox, go to `about:debugging`
 3. Select "This Firefox" in the sidebar
 4. Select "Load Temporary Add-on..."
-5. Go to where you clone the repo
+5. Go to where you cloned the repo
 6. Open any file

+## Install as an actual Addon

+Coming soon

 ## Grant Permissions

 This thing needs access to all websites